Make this adorable Candy Hearts Valentine’s Day Wreath

 This month’s Craft Lightning is dedicated to obscure holidays so I’m making this wreath in celebration of National Candy Day on November 4th.
 (Anyone else find it strange that a day all about delicious sweets is in November instead of February or October?
 Oh well.)
 You can see more fun unique holiday ideas at the bottom of this post!

-This tutorial originally appeared on Crafts Unleashed and contains affiliate links.
+This tutorial contains affiliate links.
 If you purchase through these links, I receive a small percentage (at no cost to you!) that helps me continue to offer original tutorials and free SVG cut files!

 Candy Hearts Valentine’s Day Wreath